 d.
 Analytics Services and Interest-Based Advertising

 In general, Personal Data you submit to us is used either to respond to requests that you make, or to aid us in serving you better.
 We use your Personal Data in the following ways:

-- improve the quality of experience when you interact with our Site;
+- provide, operate and improve the quality of experience when you interact with our Site;

 - respond to your inquiries related to employment opportunities or other requests; and